wesleyscholl/VoltAI/README.md

    compute, explainable, and sufficient for small corpora..."

 AI Summary:
-BoltAI demonstrates a privacy-first local retrieval pipeline that indexes developer documentation and supports fast summarization.
+VoltAI demonstrates a privacy-first local retrieval pipeline that indexes developer documentation and supports fast summarization.
 It uses TF-IDF for initial vectorization and provides clear extension points for embeddings.
 ```